 Many of Grimm’s fairy tales start the same way: “Once upon a time…” These stories also seem to have the following components; children, a scary witch, a dark forest, a path, and a hero.
 As the reader, I, first of all, think, why did someone write this terrifying story and call it a children’s story?
 Then I think, let’s mark that path better!
 Let’s be a little more prepared for danger!
 Let’s give a little more hope that all will be well in the end … you know, the “and they all lived happily ever after” part.
 It’s no wonder we all were scared to death as children.
-If our parents read these as our bedtime story, it explains why I am still afraid to hang my leg or arm off the edge of the bed (and I’m 57 for goodness sake!).
+If our parents read these as our bedtime story, it explains why I am still afraid to hang my leg or arm off the edge of the bed (and I’m in my 50’s for goodness sake!).
 We can control the content in the stories we read to our children, but we can’t always keep the real threats away from our life stories.

 When I meet people I always wonder about their story.
 People are so much more than a name and address.
 There is a birthday and a coming death-day (that much we know), but the story is cushioned in the years in between those two dates.
 I love to hear the stories of people’s life.
 However, there is so much more down deep inside each one of us than we ever reveal to others.
 We have guards posted at the entrances of our most inner thoughts and experiences, ensuring complete insulation from people and places where the pain occurred.
 They are on lockdown, and rarely see the light of day, because it is too hard to go back and relive.